Parents and Families

 5) Challenge your student to broaden their experience by learning about and from others and to demonstrate tolerance for differing points of view.

 Within the parameters of our legal and philosophical responsibilities to student privacy and development, we hope to engage family members as partners in the on-campus experience.
 Please have conversations with your student before school begins so that there is a clear understanding about the level of communication that is anticipated.
-Depending on the issue there may be a need to have your student sign a waiver so that s/he college is in compliance with our legal responsibilities.
+Depending on the issue there may be a need to have your student sign a waiver so that the University is in compliance with its legal responsibilities.
 We encourage you to contact us with any questions and look forward to working with you.